juszak/LAMPbackup/README.md

-# LAMP-Manage
+# LAMPmanage
-Scripts for backing up and restoring LAMP stack websites
+Apps for backing up and restoring LAMP stack websites